NSLS-II-BMM/BeamlineManual/docs/motors.rst

 These stages sit on top of the XAFS optical table.

-.. table:: XAFS sample stages
+.. table:: XAFS experimental stages
    :name:  xafs-stages
    :align: left